Joanne-Nguy/Joanne-Nguy.github.io/_posts/2025-04-02-habanero-jelly.md

 I chose habaneros, a pepper with a rating of 100-350k Scoville Heat Units (SCU) which is on the spicier side since it was readily available to me for free at a farmer's market.
 The resulting heat in the jelly was surprisingly bearable (coming from someone with a mild spice tolerance).
 Cooking down the peppers will reduce the heat, so the time cooked may be adjusted based on desired spice level.
 Yes, my tongue and mouth still burned, but it was nothing like the heat I felt after slicing the habaneros, washing my hands (3 times!) and touching my face - please be careful when handling peppers!

-In comparison, here are the [SCUs](https://en.wikipedia.org/wiki/Scoville_scale) of some commonly eaten peppers:
+For comparison, here are the [SCUs](https://en.wikipedia.org/wiki/Scoville_scale) of some commonly eaten peppers:

 |Pepper|Spiciness (SCU)|
 |:---|:---|
 |Bell pepper|0|